This post may contain affiliate links. We may earn a small commission from purchases made through them, at no additional cost to you.

-- 6 Which Colours and Additives are suitable for Resin Art?
+- 6 Which Colors and Dyes are suitable for Resin Art?

-- 7 Calculation of the Required Amount of Resin
+- 7 How to Calculate the Amount of Resin you need

-- 8 How do you get Cells in your Resin Epoxy Art?
+- 8 A special Resin Art Technique – Cells in your Resin Epoxy Art

-- 10 How do you prevent Resin from “boiling”?
+- 10 How do you prevent Resin from getting too hot?

 - 11 What to do against Air Bubbles?

-- 14 Instructions for creating your first Resin Painting
+- 14 How to make Resin Art – Tutorial for Creating your first Resin Painting

-- 15 How do you clean your Casting Tools?
+- 15 How to clean your Casting Tools?

 - 16 How do you clean Sticky Hands?

-- 17 What to do if your Painting shows damaged Areas?
+- 17 What to do if your Resin Painting shows damaged Areas?